Crimes of the Heart: Film adaptation

-The 1986 film adaptation was directed by Bruce Beresford.
-It garnered an Academy Award nomination.
-Beth Henley was nominated for Best Adapted Screenplay, Jessica Lange starred as Meg, Diane Keaton as Lenny, and Sissy Spacek as Babe.
+The 1986 film adaptation was directed by Bruce Beresford; and starred Sissy Spacek as Babe, Jessica Lange as Meg, Diane Keaton as Lenny, Tess Harper as Chick, Sam Shepard as Doc, and Hurd Hatfield as Old Granddaddy.
+It garnered three Academy Award nominations: Best Adapted Screenplay (Beth Henley), Best Actress (Spacek), and Best Supporting Actress (Harper).

 Critical response

 Charles Isherwood, in his review of the 2008 revival for The New York Times called the production "a touching revival", and wrote: "Was another romp through Ms. Henley’s playfully Gothic imagination entirely necessary?
 Perhaps not.
 Might regular theatergoers eventually tire of these adorable eccentrics, laughing through their tears and crying themselves back to laughter again?
 Possibly...
 Interesting roles for women, on screen or behind it, are hard to come by.
-The quick return of 'Crimes of the Heart,'... gives another handful of talented women a chance to exercise — and, in the case of Ms. Turner, deepen — their gifts onstage."
+The quick return of 'Crimes of the Heart,'... gives another handful of talented women a chance to exercise—and, in the case of Ms. Turner, deepen—their gifts onstage."